Diabetes & Metabolism

 Conclusion

-In our cohort of severely obese patients, TyG index, when associated with GGT level, exhibited high diagnostic performance to predict NASH.
-Although validation in larger populations is needed, this result may be of considerable clinical value to predict need for liver biopsy.
+In our cohort of severely obese patients, the TyG index, when combined with GGT levels, demonstrated high diagnostic accuracy in predicting NASH.
+Although validation in larger populations is needed, this finding may be of considerable clinical value in predicting the need for a liver biopsy.